 - Bring your own bottle belt or hydration pack – there are no cups of water at the drink stations.

 - Mobile phone.
 We recommend programming the first aid number 0491 017 636 and backup first aid number 0412 466 972 in.
 These numbers are also written on the back of your bib.

 Drop bags for the 58km and 23km events can be left at the start of the event (the location will be signed).
 Please make sure your drop bags are clearly labelled with the following:

 - Full Name

 - Destination (CP3 for 58km participants only and finish line for 58km/23km participants)

 As there is also a possibility that it may rain, we recommend that any items that need to remain dry be placed in zip lock or dry bags.
 Additionally, any food contained in the bags should be sealed to prevent insects (i.e. ants) from getting in during the time they are at the checkpoints.

-All drop bags will be returned to the finish line once the checkpoints are closed.
+All drop bags will be returned to the finish line once DS3 has closed.
 If any drop bags remain after the event is packed up they may be thrown away if they contain food that might go rotten.
-Please ensure that you pick up your drop bag at the event or arrange a friend to do this for you.
+Please ensure that you pick up your drop bag at the end of the event or arrange a friend to do this for you.

 Bib pickup procedure